 “Anything to get you alone.”

-“Well, we both need to talk with Stu about this.”
+“Well, we both need to talk about this with Stu.”

-“Yeah, I told Mike he should start by having him over to dinner at first.”
+“Yeah, I told Mike they should start by having him over to dinner at first.”

 “You plotted this all out?”